pavel-kirienko/wonko/README.md

-# wonko
+# Wonko

-Wonko is a tiny dependency-free linear algebra library for embedded systems, written in C++14
+Wonko is a tiny dependency-free linear algebra library for embedded systems, written in C++14.